Menu

 Vocational training in Germany:

-School graduates under the age of 35 can come to Germany for up to nine months to apply for a training place if their school-leaving certificate entitles them to study at a university, they have German language skills (level B1) and the financial means to support their livelihood.
+People under the age of 35 can come to Germany for up to nine months, to apply for a training place if their school-leaving certificate entitles them to study at a university, they have German language skills (level B1) and the financial means to support their livelihood.
 This residence permit allows up to 20 hours of employment on a trial basis, after which or during which a job should be offered.
-This change will apply from March 2024.

 Further information: